-sponsible for the other information.
-The comprises the information included in port, but does not include the consolidated ts and our auditors' report thereon.
-We s' Report prior to the date of our Auditors' pect to obtain the remaining sections of the after the date of the auditors' report.
+Management is responsible for the other information.
+The other information comprises the information included in the Integrated Annual Report (including Directors' Report), but does not include the consolidated financial statements and our auditors' report thereon.
+We obtained the Directors' Report prior to the date of this auditors' report, and we expect to obtain the remaining sections of the Integrated Annual Report after that date.

-ne consolidated financial statements does r information and we do not express any conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.

-h our audit of the consolidated financial sponsibility is to read the other information consider whether the other information sistent with the consolidated financial knowledge obtained in the audit, or to be materially misstated.
-If, based on the ormed, we conclude that there is a material nis other information, we are required to 7e have nothing to report in this regard.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

+If, based on the work we have performed on the other information that we have obtained prior to the date of this auditors' report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We have nothing to report in this regard.